BozhidarPetrov/fancy-cars-angular-app/fancy-cars/README.md

 The input is validated both on the front and back-end and error handling has been applied, so even if an error occurs - the application will not crash.

+The Login, Register and Add New Car forms are HTML ones.
+The Edit Car form is a Reactive one - for practicing both types.
+The HTML version of it (.html and .ts files) are kept - for comparison.